HoldrenCharles-FS/GameOfLife/README.md

 This project was created for the course Project and Portfolio I: Online at Full Sail University.

 ## Updates
+### 06/30/2021
+- Created Icons for Play, Pause and Next.
+Added Play and Next to tool strip.
 ### 06/29/2021
 - Installed project template to Visual Studio.
 - Create the root markdown file.